 The Parliament of Queensland Act 2001 requires portfolio committees to consider the Auditor-General's reports to the extent they relate to the committee's portfolio area.
 The committee's consideration of the Auditor-General's reports can include examination of the report, or specific matters identified in the report, through a formal inquiry.
-The Auditor-General and the QAO may provide assistance to a portfolio committee in considering a report by briefing them on the findings, opinions and observations contained in an audit report or a draft report.
+The Auditor-General and QAO may assist a portfolio committee in considering a report by briefing them on the findings, opinions and observations contained therein.

 The portfolio committee may also make recommendations based on their findings.
-However, neither the Auditor-General nor the portfolio committees have the ability to force the government to accept their recommendations or take corrective action.
-Instead they may conduct follow-up audits or reviews to assess the extent to which action was taken to address the Auditor-General's previous recommendations or findings.
-The results of follow-up audits and reviews are also tabled in Parliament.
+However, neither the Auditor-General nor the portfolio committees can force the government to accept their recommendations or take corrective action.
+Instead, they may conduct follow-up audits or reviews to assess the extent to which action was taken to address the Auditor-General's previous recommendations or findings.
+The results of follow-up audits and reviews are also tabled in parliament.

-Strategic audit plan
+Strategic audit plan/Forward work plan